When Locally Linear Embedding Hits Boundary: Asymptotic analysis of LLE under the manifold with boundary setup

 If $x \in M \setminus M_{\epsilon}$, then

 \end{proposition}

-The proof is postponed to Appendix \ref{proof of vector T}.
-This proposition says that when $x\in M_\epsilon$, both the tangent and normal components of $\mathbf{T}(x)$ are of order $\frac{1}{\epsilon}$, and the normal component depends on the extrinsic curvature of the manifold at $\iota(x)$.
-In particular, The restriction of $ \mathbf{T}^{(\top)}(x)$ on $\iota(\partial M)$ forms an {\em inward} normal vector field of $\iota(\partial M)$ with an order $O(1)$ perturbation.
-When $x \in M \setminus M_{\epsilon}$, $\mathbf{T}(x)$ is of order $\frac{1}{\epsilon}$ in the normal direction of $M \setminus M_{\epsilon}$ with an order $O(1)$ perturbation in the tangential direction.
-With the theorem developed in \cite{Wu_Wu:2017} for the augmented vector field away from the boundary, we have the full knowledge of the augmented vector field.
-See Figure \ref{Figure:Tvec} for an visualization of the augmented vector field in a 2-dim manifold parametrized by $(x,y,x^2-y^3)$, where $x^2+y^2\leq 1$.
+{The proof is postponed to Appendix \ref{proof of vector T}.
+The above proposition says that when $x\in M_\epsilon$, both the tangent and normal components of $\mathbf{T}(x)$ are of order $\frac{1}{\epsilon}$, and the normal component depends on the extrinsic curvature of the manifold at $\iota(x)$.
+An interesting observation is that a construction of the {\em inward} normal vector field on $\iota(\partial M)$ is naturally encoded in the LLE algorithm.
+In particular, $\mathbf{T}^{tan}(x)$ on $\iota(\partial M)$ forms an inward normal vector field on $\iota(\partial M)$ with an order $O(1)$ perturbation.
+Moreover, the magnitude of $ \mathbf{T}^{tan}(x)$ on $M_{\epsilon}$ only depends on the distance from $x$ to the boundary and it is independent of the p.d.f..
+On the other hand, when $x \in M \setminus M_{\epsilon}$, $\mathbf{T}(x)$ is of order $\frac{1}{\epsilon}$ in the normal direction of $M \setminus M_{\epsilon}$ with an order $O(1)$ perturbation in the tangential direction.
+With the theorem developed in \cite{Wu_Wu:2017} for the augmented vector field away from the boundary, we have the full knowledge of the augmented vector field.}

+At last, in Figure \ref{Figure:Tvec}, we provide a visualization of the augmented vector field in a 2-dim manifold parametrized by $(x,y,x^2-y^3)$, where $x^2+y^2\leq 1$.
 We sample the manifold in the following way.
 First, uniformly sample $20,000$ points independently on $[-1,1]\times[-1,1]$, and keep points with norm less and equal to $1$.
 The $i$-th point is then constructed by the parametrization.
-Clearly the sampling is not uniform.
+Clearly, the sampling is not uniform.
 The LLE matrix is constructed with the $\epsilon$-radius ball nearest neighbor search scheme with $\epsilon=0.2$.